-Pores are tiny openings in the skin that contain hair follicles and glands.
-Occasionally, the pores can become clogged, leading to various skin conditions.
+Pores are tiny openings in the skin, such as on the nose, that contain hair follicles and glands.
+Occasionally, the pores can become clogged, due to substance buildup and other issues.

 All the skin on the body has pores.
 Pores allow the skin to release sweat and oil, helping the skin to stay cool and healthy.

 However, pores can sometimes become clogged.
 When pores on the nose become clogged, they can look bigger and more noticeable.

 This article details the causes and treatments of clogged noses pores.

 There are many reasons why a person may have clogged nose pores, including:

 Pores contain sweat glands and sebaceous glands.

 Sebaceous glands secrete oil called sebum, which helps moisturize the skin and protect it from bacteria.